MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/convert-foreach-linq.md

 ---
-title: Konwertuj pętlę foreach na LINQ ms.date: 02/20/2019 ms.topic: reference
+title: Konwertuj pętlę Foreach na LINQ
+descritpion: Convert any foreach loop that uses an IEnumerable to a LINQ query or a LINQ call form (also known as a LINQ method). ms.date: 02/20/2019 ms.topic: reference
 author: kendrahavens